OfficeDev/office-js-docs-pr.fr-fr/docs/testing/testing-and-troubleshooting.md

 |:--------------------|:---------------------|
 |Internet Explorer, Microsoft Edge|Office sur le web|

-Pour résoudre le problème, les utilisateurs finals et les administrateurs peuvent ajouter le domaine du complément à la liste des sites de confiance dans Internet Explorer.
-Utilisez la même procédure, que vous utilisiez le navigateur Internet Explorer ou Microsoft Edge.
+To resolve the issue, end users or administrators can add the domain of the add-in to the list of trusted sites in Internet Explorer.
+Use the same procedure whether you're using the Internet Explorer or Microsoft Edge browser.

 > [!IMPORTANT]
 > n’ajoutez pas l’URL d’un complément à votre liste de sites de confiance si vous ne faites pas confiance au complément.